-- Monitors board operations and takes responsibility for board actions and results.
+Monitors board performance and takes responsibility for results.

 Cooperative Principles and Practices

-- Demonstrates an appreciation of the cooperative buisness model and a commitment to cooperative values.
+Demonstrates an appreciation of the cooperative business model and a commitment to cooperative values.

 Places the cooperative in a collaborative position for maintaining and growing healthy communities.